turingschool/curriculum/source/projects/blogger.markdown

 ### Installing Sorcery

-Sorcery is just a gem like any other useful package of Ruby code, so to use it in our JSBlogger application we'll need to add the following line to our Gemfile:
+Sorcery is just a gem like any other useful package of Ruby code, so to use it in our Blogger application we'll need to add the following line to our Gemfile:

 ```ruby
 gem 'sorcery'